yabadabu/godot_flow/README.md

     - Partition / Reduce / Merge / Sort
     - Ray cast the scene to query and place points
     - Match and Set to assign custom assets to the points
-    - Change point distribution
+    - Change point distribution using godot Curve editors
-* Grid Base Data Visualization and 3D Debug
+* Grid Base Data Visualization
+* 3D Debug with colors
 * Flow Graphs are godot resources with optional inputs
+* Copy/Paste nodes into the clipboard as json documents

+# Samples

+Inside the ```demo``` folder there is a Godot 4.4 project.
+Inside the folder ```demos``` you can inspect some sample graphs.

 # Platforms